ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

       become: yes
       become_method: su

-If you need to specify a password to sudo, run ``ansible-playbook`` with ``--ask-become-pass`` or when using the old sudo syntax ``--ask-sudo-pass`` (``-K``).
-If you run a become playbook and the playbook seems to hang, it's probably stuck at the privilege escalation prompt.
+If you need to specify a password for sudo, run ``ansible-playbook`` with ``--ask-become-pass`` or ``-K``.
-Just `Control-C` to kill it and run it again adding the appropriate password.
+If you run a playbook utilizing ``become`` and the playbook seems to hang, it's probably stuck at the privilege escalation prompt and can be stopped using `Control-C`, allowing you to re-execute the playbook adding the appropriate password.

 .. important::